If life is a battle, then my inner scars are medals for valor,

 A sword was a tool, to defend and protect.
 Lesser weapons were considered dishonorable.
 The dagger was considered a weapon of a sneaky assassin and an arbalest (fired from a distance) was a brutal weapon used by the untrained.
 A knight's code of chivalry demanded that he face his enemy openly, honestly and with skill - it was a "let the best man win" situation.
 Battle was more than the desire to pursue and kill, but endurance, the conviction and longing to endure beyond all imaginable limits of the flesh to protect and preserve.

-There was a difference between aggression and self defense, a difference between being devoted to justice and being a school yard bully.
-It is a self-awareness and self-restraint and differs as night and day from apathy, the concept of which Christians might refer to as meekness, a trait often associated with Christ, and clearly as misunderstood.
+There was a difference between aggression and self-defense, a difference between being devoted to justice and being a schoolyard bully.
+It is self-awareness and self-restraint and differs as night and day from apathy, the concept of which Christians might refer to as meekness, a trait often associated with Christ, and clearly as misunderstood.

 There was the ability to think before one speaks, to consider the gravity of words and actions; and even to know when inaction or silence is the best avenue.
 Such things, many, including myself, have failed at.
 Such things we can still strive for if we can recognize them.
 For some are so bound by their ego or the expectation as to what society owes them that they are no more capable of shame, then they are of courage and honor.
 What they are left then is the emptiness of loss, of something they could almost touch but didn't know how to grasp.

-I often hate how men are being portrayed on TV, as if just being a man is a crime .Being a strong man does not mean you are completely closed off to emotion, treating love like something that's common and a woman as a somewhat lesser accessory.
+I've written on this blog more than once about the wimpification of the modern male.
+But being a strong man does not mean you are completely closed off to emotion, treating love like something that's common and a woman as a somewhat lesser accessory.
 The strongest man I know can convey in one look, one touch, what I mean to him.
 But one can understand where the mixed signals come from.
 The view from the media is one of abject consumerism, relationships that manipulate, duty as control and the worst "if there's a man involved, it's his fault".
 Our nation has more material comforts than the knights could ever imagine, but for many people, it's prosperity without purpose, it's passion without principles.

 People espouse the Middle Ages as being little more than Pestilence, Black Death and no YouTube with the concepts of that day being outdated, or worse, by their own basis, misogynistic.
 What do we have now to replace it?
 Materialism without ethics or effort, and baby daddy's, greedy trophy wives, teen moms, and uncouth, plastic infused bimbos who get their own reality TV shows without any bit of skill or talent.
 This is our alternative to "the Dark Ages", a generation of people who fail to understand the difference between "can" and "should"?